gregorysobotka/Panopticon/readme.md

 ## Enhancements

-- migrate panopticonAddWatcher and panopticonStatus to single worker
+- migrate panopticonAddWatcher and panopticonStatus to a single webtask function / module